aws-samples/sample-serverless-mcp-servers/stateless-mcp-on-lambda-python/README.md

 # Stateless MCP on AWS Lambda (Python)

 This project demonstrates how to deploy a stateless MCP (Model Context Protocol) server on AWS Lambda using Python.
-The implementation uses AWS API Gateway for HTTP endpoints and AWS Lambda for serverless execution.
+The implementation uses Amazon API Gateway for HTTP endpoints and AWS Lambda as the serverless compute backend.

 ## Prerequisites